apache/superset/.github/ISSUE_TEMPLATE/cosmetic.md

 ---
 name: Cosmetic Issue
-about: Describe a cosmetic issue with CSS, positioning, layout, labeling, or something of that nature
+about: Describe a cosmetic issue with CSS, positioning, layout, labeling, or similar
-labels: "cosmetic-issue", "good first issue"
+labels: "cosmetic-issue"

 ---